 Our Current Residents

-Bert came to ZooMontana in 2018 after suffering a broken leg.
+Bert came to ZooMontana in 2018 after his herd trampled him, suffering a broken leg.
 Although healed, a limp kept him from the wild as it would have hindered his ability to evade predators.

 - Kingdom: Animalia

 - Class: Mammalia

 - Genus: Bison

 - Herbivore: eats mostly grasses and sedges

 - Habitat: Grasslands, Plains, Rivers & Streams, Scrubland/Forest, and Tundra

 - Diurnal: active during the day